coinworld/my-twitch-chat-helper/README.md

 ### Match Commands

 `!start mp:<mp id> team:<blue/red>` / `!start mp:<mp id> player:<me>,<opponent>` :
 **[MODS]** These two commands are used to track the match automatically.
-You can use ' ' (blank) in player name by replacing blanks with * (asterisk). mp id is https://osu.ppy.sh/community/matches/numbers_here
+You can use ' ' (blank) in player name by replacing blanks with * (asterisk). mp id is numbers after https://osu.ppy.sh/community/matches/

 Additional Options:
 - `set:<number of games>` to automatically reset score and update set score.